skjandu/cse15l-lab-reports/lab2/lab2.md

 ![Image](lab2-screenshot1.png)

 For my second request, the server is already running so we do not need to call `start()` again.
 Because we didn't call the method, the value of `port` and `handler` stays the same.
 The method `handleRequest()` is called again and this time the value of its parameter is `url = localhost:7362/add-message?s=Howareyou?!`.
-This changed the value of the String variable `message` to "Hi friends/nHow are you?!" since it is concatenated to the previous text.
+This changed the value of the String variable `message` to "Hi friends\nHow are you?!\n" since it is concatenated to the previous text.
 Therefore, the webpage changes:

 ![Image](lab2-screenshot2.png)